nickmckenney/Building-a-JSON-API/readme.md

   * A **working full-stack application, built by you**, that meets the technical requirements above.
   * **Frequent commits dating back to the very beginning** of the project.
   * **A ``readme.md`` file** in the root of your repo, with explanations of the technologies used, the approach taken, features, installation instructions, unsolved problems, etc.
-  * **A `planning` directory** in the root of your repo containing an ERD mapping out your project domain.
+  * **A `planning` directory** in the root of your repo containing a diagram mapping out your project domain.
 You are welcome to include other planning documents (e.g., wireframes, user stories).
   * A **link to your hosted, working application** in the URL section of your Github repo.

     > ![The URL section of your Github repo](https://i.imgur.com/QQ7RsfR.gif)